You Are Forgiven

 Air So Thick

 - Featured in Flash Flood Journal, this historical flash is set in my hometown during the Dust Bowl era, shortly after the massive Black Sunday storm.
-This story was also featured in The Writer’s Cafe Magazine’s Maps & Landscape issue and won the WOW!
-Summer 2019 Flash Competition.
+This story was also featured in The Writer’s Cafe Magazine’s Maps & Landscape issue, won the WOW!
+Summer 2019 Flash Competition, and placed on the Finalist List in the 2020 New Millennium Writing Flash Fiction Prize.